jinni1995/CSCI576_Project/README.md

 ### Audio

-For audio scoring, we simply take the amplitudes of the samples corresponding to the particular shot and take an average.
+For audio scoring, we simply take the amplitudes of the samples corresponding to each shot and take an average.
 Once we calculate this for all shots, we normalize the scores.

 ### Face Detection